webhr banner

 Step 10: Gather Feedback and Continuously Improve

 Regularly collect feedback from your team about the scheduling process.
 This can be done through surveys, one-on-one meetings, or feedback tools built into scheduling platforms.
-Ask what’s working, what’s not, and how the process can be improved.
+Ask what is working, what is not, and how the process can be improved.

 Listening to employees builds trust and helps you fine-tune your approach.
 Making improvements based on real-world feedback creates a more responsive, employee-friendly scheduling system that supports retention and performance.